ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/ubuntu-redis.md

 permalink: /docs/installation/providers/enterprise/ubuntu-redis/
 redirect_from:
   - /theme-setup/
-last_modified_at: 2020-06-09
+last_modified_at: 2023-10-31
 toc: true
-title: Install and configure Redis, Supervisor and Worker for Faveo on Ubuntu 18.04, 20.04 and 22.04
+title: Install and configure Redis, Supervisor and Worker for Faveo on Ubuntu 20.04 and 22.04
 ---

 <img alt="Ubuntu" src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/ab/Logo-ubuntu_cof-orange-hex.svg/120px-Logo-ubuntu_cof-orange-hex.svg.png" width="120" height="120" />

 ## Introduction
-This document will list steps on how to install Redis, Supervisor and Worker for faveo.
+This document will list steps on how to install Redis, Supervisor and Worker for Faveo.

 We will install following dependencies in order to make Redis work: